jetstash/jetstash-connect/README.md

 ## installation

-Install as a WordPress plugin by [downloading](https://github.com/jetstash/jetstash-connect/archive/master.zip) or cloning the project as a submodule.
-If it is installed as an uploaded zip it currently needs to be renamed to jetstash-connect.php.
-See issue [#13](https://github.com/jetstash/jetstash-connect/issues/13).
+Install as a WordPress plugin by downloading the latest [release](https://github.com/jetstash/jetstash-connect/releases).

 ## usage